codersclub/DRKB/database/sybase/tsql/triggers/index.md

      rollback transaction

-     print \"We don\'t allow changes to price or\"
+     print "We don\'t allow changes to price or"

-     print \"advance for a title until its total\"
+     print "advance for a title until its total"

-     print \"revenue exceeds its latest advance.\"
+     print "revenue exceeds its latest advance."

    end